-For courses we include: PADI materials, all necessary equipment, breakfast, lunch, snacks, water, tea and coffee when on the boat.
-For the classroom we supply lunch but no breakfast and as much tea, coffee and water as you can drink
+On courses we include: PADI materials, all necessary equipment, breakfast, lunch, snacks, water, tea, coffee and soft drinks when on the boat.
+In the classroom we supply lunch but no breakfast and as much tea, coffee and water as you can drink

-For day trips again we supply breakfast, lunch, snacks, water, tea, coffee, weights, weight belts and of course a guide.
+For day trips again we supply breakfast, lunch, snacks, water, tea, coffee, soft drinks, weights, weight belts and of course a guide.

 Return transfers are included but only from certain areas (see hotel pick up question above)

 There are some extras but mostly voluntary rather than compulsory.
-Pick ups outside the free zone will incur additional costs, on the boat soft drinks (THB 30) and beer (THB 60) are not included in the price and Phi Phi Island National Park fee (THB 600 for divers & THB 400 for non divers).
-Nitrox is available for THB 200 per fill.
+Pick ups outside the free zone will incur additional costs, beer (THB 60) is not included in the price and Phi Phi Island National Park fee (THB 600 for divers & THB 400 for non divers).
+Nitrox is available for THB 100 per fill.

-Yes we do, you can pay in either of our Patong shops or on the boat by credit card.
-If you want to pay everything before arrival then we use PayPal but there is a 4% fee for a full balance payment.
+Yes we do, you can pay in our shop or on the boat by credit card.
+If you want to pay everything before arrival then we use PayPal.

 Unless you’re taking PADI elearning then no you don’t.
 We work on trust and all we ask is that if you have to cancel for any reason then you give as much notice as possible.